raqulec/dsl_scripts/README.md

 # dsl_scripts
-A Jenkins Job DSL scripts that generate pipelines
+A Jenkins DSL scripts that generate pipelines